gamesbook/pyprototypr/docs/customised_shapes.rst

       - *y* - different positions on the page for the lower corner
       - *label* - text to help identify it
-      - *hatch_directions* - if not specified, hatches will be drawn in all directions -
+      - *hatch* - if not specified, hatches will be drawn in all directions -
         otherwise:

         - `w` (West) or `e` (East) draws horizontal lines;